 In the book, they outline a simple yet transcendent idea: whenever you’re working your actually trading your life energy for money.
 So whenever you buy something you should think about it in terms of the hours of your life since you can always go out and make more money, but you can never get back your time.

 When I read Your Money or Your Life in August 2010 it completely changed my life.
 Over the past few years, I’ve had the opportunity to become close friends with the co-author Vicki Robin and she graciously wrote the foreword to my book.

 I feel so grateful to be able to work closely with Vicki to help make financial independence available to everyone.

 But back 8 years ago when I started my own financial independence and early retirement journey, there were very few people on the FIRE path.
 In fact, I only knew of a handful of what are now known as FIRE bloggers.

-Today there are thousands of bloggers documenting their financial independence journey’s, an incredibly active financial independence subreddit, hundreds of podcasts, and even a documentary about the FIRE movement that I’m in called Playing with FIRE that will be released soon and includes others members of the financial independence retire early community.
+Today there are thousands of bloggers documenting their financial independence journey’s, an incredibly active financial independence subreddit, hundreds of podcasts, and even a documentary about the FIRE movement that I’m in called Playing with FIRE.

 I’m so stoked about it.
 Check out a preview of the documentary below.